Constitution of Ivory Coast: 2000 Constitution

 Following the bloodless coup of 1999, General Robert Guéï formed a government of national unity and promised open elections.
-A new constitution was drafted and ratified by the population in the summer of 2000.
+A new constitution was drafted and ratified by the population in summer 2000.

-Ivory Coast's constitution of the Second Republic (2000 Constitution) provides for a strong presidency within the framework of a separation of powers.
-The executive is personified in the president, elected for a 5-year term.
+Ivory Coast's constitution of the Second Republic provides for a strong presidency within the framework of a separation of powers.
+The executive is personified in the president, elected for a five-year term.
 The president is the head of state and commander in chief of the armed forces, may negotiate and ratify certain treaties, and may submit a bill to a national referendum or to the National Assembly.
 According to the constitution, the president of the National Assembly assumes the presidency for 45–90 days in the event of a vacancy and organizes new elections in which the winner completes the remainder of the deceased president's term.
 The president selects the prime minister, who is the head of government.
 The cabinet is selected by and is responsible to the prime minister.

 The unicameral National Assembly is composed of 225 members elected by direct universal suffrage for a 5-year term concurrently with the president.
 It passes on legislation typically introduced by the president, although it also can introduce legislation.

 The judicial system culminates in the Supreme Court.
 The High Court of Justice is competent to try government officials for major offenses.
-There is also an independent Constitutional Council which has seven members appointed by the president that is responsible for, amongst other duties, the determination of candidate eligibility in presidential and legislative elections, the announcement of final election results, the conduct of referendums, and the constitutionality of legislation.
+There is also an independent Constitutional Council which has seven members appointed by the president that is responsible for, amongst other duties, the determination of candidate eligibility in presidential and legislative elections, the announcement of final election results, the conduct of referendums and the constitutionality of legislation.

 Ivory Coast is divided into five levels of administrative subdivision, but these divisions are not written into the constitution.
-It is divided into 14 first-level districts, 31 second-level regions, 108 third-level departments, and 510 fourth-level sub-prefectures.
-By law, districts are to be headed by governors appointed by the central government; however, as of 2016, only two of the 14 districts have had governors nominated, so most of the districts have not yet become functional governmental entities.
+It is divided into 14 first-level districts, 31 second-level regions, 108 third-level departments and 510 fourth-level sub-prefectures.
+By law, districts are to be headed by governors appointed by the central government; however, by 2016, only two of the 14 districts have had governors nominated, so most of the districts have not yet become functional governmental entities.
 Each region and department is headed by a prefect appointed by the central government.
 Sub-prefectures are headed by sub-prefects, also appointed by the central government.
 In 2002, the country held its first departmental elections to select departmental councils to oversee local infrastructure development and maintenance as well as economic and social development plans and projects.
 Where needed, there are 197 fifth-level communes, each headed by an elected mayor.